-The shuttle was empty enough that we could get a seat, but we were happy to not have to wait like we did in the morning.
+The shuttle was empty enough that we could get a seat, but we were happy not to have to wait like we did in the morning.
 Pretty soon, we were sipping blended coffee drinks at the visitor center reflecting on the trip.
-Did you know that Angels Landing was named in 1916, not because it’s a high point, but because angels might pause there before the Great White Throne (another peak in the area).
+Did you know that Angels Landing was named in 1916, not because it’s a high point, but because angels might pause there before the Great White Throne (another peak in the area)?

 Jenn was really afraid of this trial with her not so bionic (but fully titanium) knees.
 They just don’t have the proprioception that you would want stepping down on top of a thousand foot cliff, even if there is a chain.
 She was able to find her zen and push through.
 The knees did great on the downhill too.
 The trail was very easy to get good footing on from Scout’s Lookout to the bottom.

 If When we do this hike again, we’ll make sure to leave super early to avoid the crowds and (hopefully) catch the sunrise.
-Maybe, if we do a fall trip to Zion we can go late enough to take our own car up the road and avoid a lot of the shuttle hassles.
-This is an absolute must-do hike for your Zion adventure.
+Maybe, if we do a fall trip to Zion, we can go late enough to take our own car up the road and avoid a lot of the shuttle hassles.
+This trail is an absolute must-do hike for your Zion adventure.